Welcoming Our Students Back: Restoring Safe Schools

 • My granddaughter has a cough and runny nose and just went for COVID Testing.
 Results will be 4 days.
 During that time are her siblings and parents supposed to stay home?
 Is she supposed to stay home from school and daycare?

-Carol Vandale asked over 3 years ago
+Carol Vandale asked about 4 years ago

 If your child is symptomatic and needs to isolate, the fact sheet Isolation for Symptomatic Individuals Recovering at Home(External link) is a helpful resource. https://www.gov.mb.ca/asset_library/en/covid/factsheet-isolation-selfmonitoring-recoveringhome.pdf(External link)